lifinance/contracts/docs/AddingANewBridge.md

 ```

 4. Implement the bridge logic as required, add any tests and configuration
+5. Note any contract-specific deployment requirements and add them to `script/deploy/resources/deployRequirements.json`
-5. Submit a PR to this repository
+6. Submit a PR to this repository